evancz/guide.elm-lang.org/architecture/effects/random.md

 Now the `update` function has the same overall shape as before, but the return type is a bit different.
 Instead of just giving back a `Model`, it produces both a `Model` and a command.
 The idea is: **we still want to step the model forward, but we also want to do some stuff.** In our case, we want to ask Elm to give us a random value.
 For now, I just fill it in with [`Cmd.none`](http://package.elm-lang.org/packages/elm-lang/core/latest/Platform-Cmd#none) which means "I have no commands, do nothing."
 We will fill this in with the good stuff in phase two.

-Finally, I would create an `init` value like this:
+After that, I would create an `init` value like this:

 ```elm
 init : (Model, Cmd Msg)